Midnite-Oil-Software-L-L-C/Architecture-Diagrams/Space-War.md

 - Implements collision with `IDestroyable` targets
 - Automatic despawn after lifetime expires
 - Server-authoritative hit detection
+- **Includes `Attractable` component** for gravity well interactions

 **`IDestroyable` Interface**
-- Contract for objects that can be destroyed by projectiles
+- Contract for objects that can be destroyed by projectiles or environmental hazards
 - Implemented by `SpaceWarPlayer`
 - Triggers score updates and round progression

+### 5. Environmental Hazard System

+**`GravityWell` (Black Hole)**
+- Server-authoritative `NetworkBehaviour` that provides environmental challenge
+- Applies radial gravitational force to nearby objects with `Attractable` component
+- Uses layer mask filtering to determine affected objects (Player 1, Player 2, projectiles)
+- Maintains a registry of all `Attractable` objects in range
+- Calculates distance-based force falloff for realistic physics
+- Trigger collider instantly destroys any `IDestroyable` object on contact
+- Visual rotation effect for aesthetic feedback
+- Spawned as a `NetworkObject` in the scene at game start

+**`Attractable`**
+- `NetworkBehaviour` component that marks objects as affected by gravity wells
+- Automatically registers/unregisters with nearby `GravityWell` instances on spawn/despawn
+- Applies gravitational force to `Rigidbody2D` when within gravity well radius
+- Uses server RPCs to coordinate registration with gravity wells
+- Attached to both players and projectiles

-### 5. UI System
+### 6. UI System

 **`SpaceWarGameUI`**
 - Displays player names and scores synchronized from `NetworkList`